 EZ-Tab results are categorized for each parameter measured according to a range of possible results.
 Schools used the LaMotte brand GREEN Low-Cost Water Quality Monitoring Kit.
 The "Overall Water Quality" score is ranked on a 1-4 scale (4.0 = Excellent; 3.0 = Good; 2.0 = Fair; 1.0 = Poor).
 Results in the tables below represent the mean (or raw in the case of only one school representing a subwatershed).
 As of fall 2016, a new data sheet reflecting measured results (instead of the resulting "Excellent / Good / Fair / Poor" values) was introduced.
-Please note that no data from the EZ tab kits are available for 2020.
+Please note that no EZ-Tab data were available for spring 2022.